Hepatitis C virus infection in kidney donors

 This topic reviews issues surrounding HCV-infected deceased or living kidney donors.
 HCV infection in kidney transplant recipients, transplant candidates, and nontransplant candidate dialysis patients is discussed elsewhere.
 (See "Hepatitis C infection in kidney transplant candidates and recipients" and "Hepatitis C virus infection in patients on maintenance dialysis".)

 The prevalence of HCV infection in the general population is approximately 2 to 3 percent worldwide .
 The best data regarding prevalence among deceased organ donors are from a study of 13,667 potential organ donors evaluated between 2004 and 2008 by 17 organ procurement organizations in the United States; HCV prevalence was 3.45 percent among normal-risk potential donors and 18.20 percent among high-risk potential donors .
 In one study of 55 living, related potential donors, the prevalence of HCV was 3.6 percent .The reported prevalence of HCV infection among renal transplant recipients is approximately 1.8 to 8 percent [9-13].
-(See "Hepatitis C infection in kidney transplant candidates and recipients".)
+(See "Hepatitis C infection in kidney transplant candidates and recipients", section on 'Epidemiology'.)

 TRANSMISSION OF HCV INFECTION BY KIDNEY TRANSPLANTATION